About

 The Island Biogeography of Humans

 We know how most species are distributed across islands, yet we know surprisingly little about humans.
-The goal of this project is to investigate how we settle across islands, both at a global and regional scale.
+The goal of this project is to investigate how we occupy islands, both at a global and regional scale.

 Landscape Ecology and Plant Invasions in the Serio River Basin (Italy)